 Rusted Nail Designs make some of the most beautiful and unique wood items for your home, all made from reclaimed and recycled wood products.
 They source everything locally and most of the time it's discarded waste.
 By using reclaimed wood they are preserving our forests by reducing the need for new wood.

 Boho Pillow Canada makes pillows out of reclaimed designer fabric samples that would have otherwise gone to landfills.

-The biggest advice when shopping at Etsy is to connect with the seller.
+The biggest piece of advice when shopping at Etsy is to connect with the seller.
 Most offer lots of info, but if you are ever unsure, I'd reach out directly.

-Esty itself does offset their carbon emissions from shipping and were in fact one of the first companies to do this!
+Esty itself does offset their carbon emissions from shipping and was in fact one of the first companies to do this!

 I touched on chemicals at the beginning of this post and that's one thing you absolutely need to keep in mind when shopping for sustainable home decor.
 But there are other factors your should take into account.